aczw/cuda-path-tracer/README.md

 - Pressing Esc does not save an image anymore.
 Pressing S still does this.
 - I had to update the `stb_image` and `stb_image_write` versions because otherwise `tiny_gltf` would not compile.

-[^1]: Technically, the color of an object is determined by the light wavelengths _not_ absorbed, so the idea of "picking up" the object's color is purely a construct for understanding the path tracer.
+[^1]: In actuality, the color of an object is determined by the light wavelengths _not_ absorbed, so the idea of "picking up" the object's color is purely a construct for understanding the path tracer.
-[^2]: Little problems such as, you know, having a finite amount of memory in my computer.
+[^2]: Small problems such as, you know, having a finite amount of memory in my computer.
-[^3]: This `lambert` term should not to be confused with the Lambertian diffuse model.
-It's part of the overall light transport equation and must be computed for all materials.
+[^3]: We're technically finding the _previous_ ray, since we're choosing a $\omega_i$ to travel to.
+Remember that we're working backwards from the camera to a light source.
-[^4]: Technically, I'm using `cuda::std::variant` from `libcu++` for better compatibility with CUDA code, but they should be the same.
+[^4]: I'm using `cuda::std::variant` from `libcu++` for better compatibility with CUDA code, but they should be the same.